 Deferred Entry of Judgment Probation

-They would be ordered to do certain things — community service, keep good grades, be cooperative at home and a number of other conditions relative to dealing with the probation officer and shown that you're on the right path.
-After the year, the person could withdraw their plea.
+They would be ordered to do certain things—community service, keep good grades, be cooperative at home, and meet a number of other conditions related to dealing with the probation officer and showing that they're on the right path.
+After a year, the person could withdraw their plea.
 The court will dismiss the case and seal and destroy the criminal record.

 Informal Probation

-Another potential resolution which is even better than both of those is what's called a Welfare and Institution Code 654 resolution.
+Another potential resolution that is even better than both of those is what's called a Welfare and Institution Code 654 resolution.
 In this scenario, the case is filed in court.
-Instead of you admitting the petition which is very similar to a guilty plea, you don't admit the petition.
+Instead of you admitting the petition, which is very similar to a guilty plea, you don't admit the petition.
 The case is put over for six months.
 You're ordered to do certain things.

-If at the end of the six months, you've done anything, haven't picked up any new cases, get a good report from the probation officer, then the case is dismissed and sealed and destroyed.
-So, in this scenario which is better than the last two that I just mentioned, you don't have to plead guilty to anything.
-You don't have to admit any petition, and basically, if you do everything you're supposed to, you get the best result you can get in a juvenile case which is the dismissal and the record being sealed and destroyed.
+If, at the end of the six months, you've done nothing, haven't picked up any new cases, or get a good report from the probation officer, then the case is dismissed and sealed and destroyed.
+So, in this scenario, which is better than the last two that I just mentioned, you don't have to plead guilty to anything.
+You don't have to admit any petition, and basically, if you do everything you're supposed to, you get the best result you can get in a juvenile case, which is the dismissal, and the record is sealed and destroyed.

 Home on Probation

 Other potential resolutions would include somebody getting home on probation.
 That would be a scenario where you admit the petition.
 You're actually convicted of the crime.
-You're placed home on probation where you can still remain, obviously, in your home.
+You're placed home on probation, where you can remain, obviously, in your home.
 You go to school.
-You are monitored by the probation department and under that scenario, as long as it wasn't a crime that you can't get sealed and destroyed, when you turn 18 after you have successfully completed everything, then a motion could be filed with the judge to seal and destroy your record
+The probation department monitors you, and under that scenario, as long as it wasn't a crime that you can't get sealed and destroyed when you turn 18 after you have completed everything, then a motion could be filed with the judge to seal and destroy your record.

 Related Resources: